 On that note, watch this recent talk by design heavyweight Adrian Shaughnessy at Shillington's London campus, which includes his thoughts on graphic design in future and the potential impact of AI.

-2. You're satisfying the creative needs of Generation K
+2. You satisfy the creative needs of Generation K

 You've heard about the Millennials; now it's time to learn about Generation Z – those born between 1995 and 2002.
 Academic, economist and author Noreena Hertz calls them "Generation K", inspired by Katniss Everdeen of The Hunger Games.
 She wrote in her article for The Guardian: "Like Katniss, they feel the world they inhabit is one of perpetual struggle – dystopian, unequal and harsh."

-You can't blame them really.
+You can't blame them.
 They were born in "the shadow of economic decline, job insecurity, increasing inequality and a lack of financial optimism."
 It's an anxious generation.

-According to Adam Mack, chief strategy officer, EMEA at PR firm Weber Shandwick, Generation K has an annual spending power of €150 billion in Europe, The Middle East, and Africa alone, so it's most definitely a lucrative target for brands and businesses to sell to.
+According to Adam Mack, chief strategy officer, EMEA at PR firm Weber Shandwick, Generation K has an annual spending power of €150 billion in Europe, The Middle East, and Africa alone, so it's a lucrative target for brands and businesses.
 Who better to create the visual communications that will appeal to them?
 You, that's who.

 3. Design and branding matters more now